morgangraphics/ansible-role-nvm/README.md

 ## Example Playbooks

-Playbooks are set up as an 'either/or' situation in regards to `nodejs_version` and `nvm_commands`.
+Playbooks are set up as an 'either/or' situation in regards to `nodejs_version` AND `nvm_commands`.
 It is one or the other, it cannot be both.
 [See Notes on NVM Commands below](#nvm-commands)

 1. If you just want to install NVM with the latest LTS version of Node, just include the role as is.